bmaupin/micro-civ-4/README.md

 #### Changes

-- Smaller maps: this change alone drastically reduces the length of the game
+- Very small maps (hence the name): this change alone has the biggest impact on the length of the game
 - Religions disabled: one less system to worry about, not to mention religions in Civ 4 are all nearly identical
 - Corporations removed: one less system to worry about, one that doesn't seem particularly engaging
 - Non-governmental civics removed: this brings Civ 4 more in line with earlier Civ games which had different types of government but not multiple categories of civics to worry about